 In the aftermath of the tragic Idaho murders, the media's responsibility in reporting trauma has come under scrutiny.
 The interview with victim Xana Kernodle sparked a debate about the ethics of interviewing victims and the potential harm it can cause.

-• Balancing Sensitivity and Public Interest
+- Balancing Sensitivity and Public Interest

 The media has a duty to inform the public, but it must do so responsibly.
-This includes respecting the privacy and well-being of victims, and avoiding sensationalism or retraumatization.
+This includes respecting the privacy and well-being of victims, and avoiding sensationalism or retraumatization. - Trauma-Informed Reporting

 Journalists should be trained in trauma-informed reporting practices.
-This involves understanding the impact of trauma on victims and how to interview them in a sensitive and ethical manner.
+This involves understanding the impact of trauma on victims and how to interview them in a sensitive and ethical manner. - Protecting Victims' Privacy

 Victims have a right to privacy.
 The media should not disclose their personal information or images without their consent.
-This includes protecting their social media accounts and other online presence.
+This includes protecting their social media accounts and other online presence. - Avoiding Retraumatization

 Interviewing victims can be retraumatizing.
 The media should minimize the number of interviews and avoid asking intrusive or insensitive questions.
 They should also provide support and resources to victims after the interview.